awslabs/amazon-asdi/examples/eks/README.md

 Take note of the `Arn` and `KeyId` values that are returned once your key is created as you need them for the next steps.
-Once the KMS key is created, enable [automatic key rotation](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) as a security best practice using the `KeyId` value returned from the previou command:
+Once the KMS key is created, enable [automatic key rotation](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) as a security best practice using the `KeyId` value returned from the previous command:

 ```console
 aws kms enable-key-rotation --key-id <KeyId>